Wabanaki Confederacy: Contemporary revival

 The Wabanaki Confederacy gathering was revived in 1993.
 The first reconstituted confederacy conference in contemporary time was developed and proposed by Claude Aubin and Beaver Paul and hosted by the Mi'kmaq community of Listuguj under the leadership of Chief Brenda Gideon Miller.
 The sacred Council Fire was lit again, and embers from the fire have been kept burning continually since then.
-The revival of the Wabanaki Confederacy brought together the Passamaquoddy Nation, Penobscot Nation, Maliseet Nation, the Miꞌkmaq Nation, and the Abenaki Nation.
+The revival of the Wabanaki Confederacy brought together the Passamaquoddy Nation, Penobscot Nation, Wolastoqey Nation, and the Mi'kmaq Nation.
 Following the 2010 Declaration on the Rights of Indigenous Peoples (UNDRIP), the member nations began to re-assert their treaty rights, and the Wabanaki leadership emphasized the continuing role of the Confederacy in protecting natural capital.

 There were meetings amongst allies, a "Water Convergence Ceremony" in May 2013, with Algonquin grandmothers in August 2013 supported by Kairos Canada, and with other Indigenous groups.

 Alma Brooks represented the Confederacy at the June 2014 United Nations Permanent Forum on Indigenous Issues.
 She discussed the Wabanaki/Wolostoq position on the Energy East pipeline.
 Opposition to its construction has been a catalyst for organizing:

 "On May 30 [2015], residents of Saint John will join others in Atlantic Canada, including Indigenous people from the Wolastoqiyik (Maliseet), Passamaquoddy and Mi'kmaq, to march to the end of the proposed pipeline and draw a line in the sand."
 This was widely publicized.